-Diversity Arts is closely following the situation in Australia and government advice in response to COVID-19.
-As we continue our work to support culturally diverse artists and promote increased diversity in the arts, please share your experiences in our Lost Work for Artists and Creatives of Colour survey.
-Read about the results so far here.
+Diversity Arts is closely following the situation and government advice in response to COVID-19.
+As we continue our work to support culturally diverse artists and promote increased diversity in the arts, please share your experiences in our new COVID impact survey.

 - Stay connected from home – Through this period, you can continue to contact all staff as usual via email as our teams are working from home.

 COVID-19 INFORMATION and SERVICES

 - Australian Government Department of Health – Translations

 - SBS Translated COVID-19 – Translated Daily Updates

 - Translated Resources – Multicultural Health Communication Service (MHCS)

 - Migration and COVID-19 – Sydney University Policy lab discussion on the impacts of COVID on migrants